 The major downside, in my opinion, to QBO is the price…you pay more (per company database) versus some of the others.
 Alternatively, the great benefit of QB Desktop is that for the single purchase price of the software, you can have as many database files as you want, at no extra cost.

 That said, my opinion is that QBs will slowly phase out QB Desktop for the reasons I just mentioned.
 QBO is a much better revenue model, and keeping the product up to date for all users is so much easier.

 Because of QBO's price, I often use FreshBooks and/or Quicken Home & Business for very small businesses and freelancers.
 Both are cheaper.
 I do recommend QBO for companies that have employees and/or have inventory to manage.

-Additionally, the top-notch help center gives a variety of valuable video tutorials on using the program and optimizing your user experience, even if you're relatively new to using it.
+I don't use Xero myself, but I can say that it's a very widely used bookkeeping software for small businesses.
+Additionally, the help center gives a variety of valuable video tutorials on using the program and optimizing your user experience, even if you're relatively new to using it.

 I would generally recommend FreshBooks for smaller businesses and freelancers who need basic features like sending invoices (along with payments) and tracking expenses.

 - Freshbooks allows its users to customize their invoices and create that professional look.

 - It will send estimates to help win jobs advancing your clientbase and business overall.